margo/specification/system-design/specification/identity/svids.md

 # SVIDs

 A MIAF identity is represented by an **X.509-SVID**: an X.509 certificate that binds a SPIFFE ID to a key pair, with the SPIFFE ID in the certificate's URI SAN.
-This topic defines the SVID profile every MIAF principal presents, the cryptographic algorithms those credentials use, and how a verifier validates a presented SVID.
+This topic defines the SVID profile every principal presents, the cryptographic algorithms those credentials use, and how a verifier validates a presented SVID.
 It applies to every interface authenticated under a MIAF identity profile.

 ## X.509-SVID Profile